nicbou/nicolasbouliane.com/frontend/content/blog/silence.md

 ## Result

 The original draft of this article had a far more desperate tone.
-It was written by an alcoholic pouring his liquor down the kitchen drain.
+It had the done of an alcoholic pouring his liquor down the kitchen drain.
 I was losing sleep over internet drama, and couldn't fully check out.
-You read the version rewritten by a sober man, about a year later.
+You now read the revised account of a sober man.

 I sometimes forget what the unfiltered internet looks like.
 A thin article wrapped in ads, topped with five layers of modals, and a video auto-playing in the corner.
 An inbox that's 90 percent noise.
 Two fifteen second ads before each YouTube video, and another one in the middle.
 Recommended content in every crevice of the user interface.
-It's unbearable.
+This was technology for most of my life.

 Now it's all quieter.